 You can also use a stapler to secure some of the top edges

-Draw on the 3D snowflake pattern as shown.
+Draw on the snowflake pattern as shown on the front of the bag.

 Cut the snowflake pattern with strong scissors.
-If you are doing this with kids then they might need help for this step.
+If you are doing this with kids then they might need help with this step.

 Here is one option of how you can cut the pattern.
 You can also round the top or add other nudges to the sides.